Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 This script creates the volumetric mesh using Gmsh software.
 The method is suitable for any type of geometry.

 ### General inputs
-The general inputs needs to be set by using the script <a href="https://raw.githubusercontent.com/Building-acoustics-TU-Eindhoven/acousticDE/refs/heads/master/acousticDE/FiniteVolumeMethod/PrepareInputsFVM.py" download>â¬‡ Download PrepareInputsFVM.py</a>
+The general inputs needs to be set by using the script <a href="https://raw.githubusercontent.com/Building-acoustics-TU-Eindhoven/acousticDE/refs/heads/master/acousticDE/FiniteVolumeMethod/PrepareInputsFVM.py" download>Download PrepareInputsFVM.py</a>
 <!--
 [_PrepareInputsFVM.py_](https://raw.githubusercontent.com/Building-acoustics-TU-Eindhoven/Diffusion/refs/heads/master/acousticDE/FiniteVolumeMethod/PrepareInputsFVM.py?raw=true) -->